Form Analytics Guide

 Flying Scot is one of the best 24 hours airport security parking providers in Edinburgh and Glasgow.
 The company wanted more and more people to sign-up for their services through their website and increase conversions.

-While analysing their “Details” page of the booking process, they knew the form wasnt appropriate.
+While analyzing their “Details” page of the booking process, they knew the form wasn’t appropriate.

 This is how the original Details page looked like:

 The company decided to deep dive into the problem.
-They used VWO’s form analytics tool to check for frictions on the form.
-Using the gathered data, they decided to simplify the form filling process.
+They used the VWO form analytics tool to check for frictions on the form.
+Using the gathered data, they decided to simplify the form-filling process.
 They further ran an A/B test to validate their hypothesis.

 Here’s how the variation looked like: